strat-web3/avventura-v2/public/cretace.md

-# INSTRUCTIONS FOR THE UPPER CRETACEOUS ADVENTURE
+# INSTRUCTIONS FOR THE ADVENTURE

 ## Mandatory Response Format